 Schools Programs

-The Schools Programs were available for booking by schools in London, England.
-Sessions last around 2 hours, take place in green outdoor (e.g. parks, heaths, forests) where participants can explore various foliage and insects, learn how to safely build a fire in the wild, use natural materials to create works of art, and investigate habitats and lifecycles whilst developing key skills such as questioning, evaluating evidence, creativity and team work.
+The Schools Programs were available for booking by schools in London, England, including Epping Forest, West Ham Park, and Hampstead Heath.
+Epping primary schools, West Ham Park primary schools, and Hampstead Heath primary and secondary schools booked on to these programs.
+Sessions last around 2 hours, and take place in green outdoor environments (e.g. parks, heaths, forests) where participants can explore various foliage and insects, learn how to safely build a fire in the wild, use natural materials to create works of art, and investigate habitats and lifecycles whilst developing key skills such as questioning, evaluating evidence, creativity and team work.
 At the time of writing this paper, the program had engaged over 42,000 students in its first three years, including over 31,000 state school students.

 Green Talent

 The Green Talent program focuses on working with young people furthest from the job market, to support them to achieve positive and productive futures.
-The program reaches out to young people, including but not limited to those in Pupil Referral Units, who have struggled within formal education settings and young people who have been unemployed long-term.
-The project provides opportunities for young people to explore careers in the environmental and green space sector, including conservation, leisure, and education.
+The program reaches out to young people in London, England, including but not limited to those in Pupil Referral Units, who have struggled within formal education settings and young people who have been unemployed long-term.
+The project provides opportunities for young people to explore careers in the environmental and green space sector, including conservation, leisure, and education, in Epping Forest, Hampstead Heath, Burnham Beeches, City Commons, City Gardens, City of London Cemetery and Crematorium, and West Ham Park.
 Skill building programs such as, working in teams of 4-5 participants to make shelter using fallen branches or going on a scavenger hunt to identify common insects in the green spaces, were intended to enable participants to recognise and develop their ability to work in groups as well as develop their individual talents.
 At the time of writing this paper, the program had engaged 359 participants in its first three years, including 115 participants from pupil referral units and 80 work experience program placements.

 Playing Wild

-The Playing Wild program aims to address barriers to connection with nature by targeting families with under-5s through natural play activities.
+The Playing Wild program aims to address barriers to connection with nature by targeting families with under-5s through natural play activities in Hampstead Heath, London, England.
 Children under the age of 5 can benefit from spending time in green spaces; however, parents often lack the confidence to play in natural settings with their children, instead relying on traditional playgrounds and indoor activities.
 Playing Wild supports families to play outdoors, together, build confidence, and engage with nature with activities such collecting objects from the natural world, exploring textures, colours and scents, and building mini-dens.

 2 Aims and objectives